 Figure 3.
-Swipe styles: arm-motored (a) upright and (b) flat swipe styles. (c) Joint-motored swipe style. (d) Vertical swipe , or something like that...
+Swipe styles: arm-motored (a) upright and (b) flat swipe styles. (c) Joint-motored swipe style. (d) Vertical swipe in sensor direction... , or something like that...

-In the video recordings we could also clearly observe how the finger was quickly raised and dropped (along the -axis, see Figure 3d) when it passed over the bump.
+In the video recordings we could also clearly observe how the finger was quickly raised and dropped (along the z-axis, see Figure 3d) when it passed over the bump.
 We did not observe any such up-down movements of the hand: presumably, the up-down movements were dampened by the swiping finger and were not propagated to the hand.
-We also did not see any marked movements along the -axis (cf. Figure 3d) when the finger crossed the bump.
-Accordingly, when analyzing the collected sensor data we focused on accelerations along the -axis and -axis (the movement direction).
+We also did not see any marked movements along the x-axis (cf. Figure 3d) when the finger crossed the bump.
+Accordingly, when analyzing the collected sensor data we focused on accelerations along the z-axis and y-axis (the movement direction).

 [original text: 1) along the motion direction, the finger’s movement was hindered by the blimp, and (2) orthogonal to the motion direction, the finger was raised by the blimp a little bit and then dropped back to the original level quickly and (3) orthogonal shift on wrist can be barely observed due to hand’s damping effect, but the motion along the moving direction was hindered in the same way (Figure xd).
 Thus we are interested in studying the motions along and orthogonal to the hand’s moving direction.]

-The acceleration these two directions were calculated by projecting the sensors’ linear acceleration (that is applied due to movement without the gravity force) to the hand moving direction and its orthogonal direction, and adding those sub vectors.
+The accelerations in these two directions were calculated by projecting the sensors’ linear acceleration (that is applied due to movement without the gravity force) to the hand moving direction and its orthogonal direction, and adding those sub vectors.
 For instance, for the sensor attached to the finger parallelly, it mainly rotates along the x-axis.
 As mentioned, the finger wipes vertically on the stripe, thus the hand moving direction was known.
-We calculated the vector components for z-acc and y-acc along the moving direction and its orthogonal direction, as shown in figure X. Notice that x-acc was not used in this case.
+We calculated the vector components for z-acc and y-acc along the moving direction and its orthogonal direction, as shown in Figure X. Notice that x-acc was not used in this case.
 For horizontal swipes, it works in the same way.

-Figure X presents calculated acceleration data along and orthogonal to the finger motion direction from both sensors (on the finger and on the wrist) when hand is swiping vertically on the test stripes.
-To reveal the effects caused by the swiping gesture, we tried to avoid other hand motions such as hand shaking and arm lifting when logging data from the sensors.
-Along the moving direction, both sensors respond to the bump while orthogonal to the moving direction, the sensor on the finger has a stronger response than the sensor on the wrist does.
+Figure X plots calculated acceleration data along the z-axis and y-axis for two vertical example swipes, one across a bump and one across a stripe with no bump.
+The left part of the figure shows data from the finger sensor, the right part from the wrist sensor.
+Along the moving direction (y-axis, orange curve), both sensors respond to the bump (here guide the reader through the figure).
+Along the z-axis, however, we see marked differences between the two sensor positions with the finger sensor showing greater changes in the acceleration (here guide the reader through the figure).